belcurv/pfapp/README.md

 # pfapp
-A small personal finance / FIRE calculator
+A small app with functions related to personal finance / FIRE.
 This began as an experiment to replicate some of the TVM functions built into spreadsheets (Excel, Libre Office, etc.), specifically the future value (FV) and rate (RATE) functions.

-TODO: incorporate local storage for storing and setting user data!

 Demo: http://belcurv.com/pfapp/